routegy/routegy-docs/app/docs/how-to/create-trello-cards.md

 # Create Trello cards

-This document describes how to make use of the [Trello](/reference/action-types/trello/) action to create cards when someone interacts with your apps.
+This how-to covers how to make use of the [Trello](/reference/action-types/trello/) action to create cards when someone interacts with your apps.

 If you don't have a Trello account, you can create one [here](https://trello.com/signup).

-[Routegy](https://routegy.com) + [Trello](https://trello.com) is an extremely powerful combination and is being used by people around the world to manage supply requests, purchase orders, and curbside pickups.
-Trello can be customized in near infinite ways to fit your exact needs.
+[Routegy](https://routegy.com) + [Trello](https://trello.com) is especially useful for managing supply requests, purchase orders, and curbside pickups.

 ## Create the action